a8m/errors/README.md

 __"Should I replace all my error handling with this pattern?"__ - No. There is no real rule for that, but try to find the right balance.
 Do not be afraid to use it, but do not abuse it.

+### Contributors
+Thanks to [@posener](https://github.com/posener) for joining this project with me.

+### LICENSE
+I am providing code in the repository to you under MIT license.
+Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)

 [1]: https://github.com/golang/go/blob/ceb8fe45da7042b20189de0b66db5b33bb589f7b/src/go/parser/interface.go#L93-L98
 [2]: https://github.com/golang/go/blob/ceb8fe45da7042b20189de0b66db5b33bb589f7b/src/go/parser/parser.go#L344-L364
 [fmt]: https://github.com/golang/go/blob/ceb8fe45da7042b20189de0b66db5b33bb589f7b/src/fmt/scan.go#L1041-L1055